novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

         PUBLISH_DIR: ./_book
 ```

-The `job_deploy_website` that we have created responsible for generating the web-based version of the ebook.
-This newly created `job_deploy_ebooks` created for a different purpose, to generate the file version (`.pdf`, `.epub`, `.mobi`).
-The generated files will be pushed to a branch named `ebooks`.
-Calibre is the library that we use to handle the ebook files generation.
+The previous `job_deploy_website` is responsible for generating the web-based version of the ebook.
+This newly created `job_deploy_ebooks` has different purpose, which is to generate the files version of the ebook (`.pdf`, `.epub`, `.mobi`).
+The generated files later will be pushed to a branch named `ebooks`.
+The processes will be done by **Calibre**.

-Ok, now let's push the recent changes into upstream.
+Ok, now let's push recent changes into upstream.

 ```bash
 git add .